-And during that time I also became aware of some very large myths about cholesterol and the whole concept of how heart disease develops.
+During that time I also became aware of some very large myths about cholesterol and the whole concept of how heart disease develops.

 For years now we’ve all been led to believe that certain foods high in ‘bad’ cholesterol are the type of foods we should steer clear of.

-Well…let’s BUST a few myths shall we!!
+Well… none of this is exactly true – let’s BUST a few myths shall we!!

 Heart Disease Is NOT Caused By ‘BAD’ Cholesterol

-Trust me I have a BIG concern about heart disease myself because it is hereditary in my family.
+Trust me I have a big concern about heart disease myself because it is hereditary in my family.

 Like you, I also believed for many years that fats and foods caused ‘bad’ cholesterol that was going to clog my arteries.
 It wasn’t until I did my Masters that I really learned that heart disease was initiated by inflammation of the cells in the artery wall (the epithelial cells).

 Cholesterol In Foods We Eat Does NOT Equal High Cholesterol